integreat-io/map-transform/README.md

 ]
 ```

+When you define the `apply` operation as an object, you may specify
+`$iterate: true` on the object to apply the pipeline to every item on an array,
+if an array is encountered.

 #### `value(data)` operation

 The data given to the value operation, will be inserted in the pipeline in place